Constellation Residential and Small Business Blog

 What is environmental sustainability?

-Environmental sustainability is a phrase that gets used often, but not everyone really understands it.
-Just what is environmental sustainability?
-We will take a deeper dive into the idea, how it’s driving decisions and investments, and what it means for everyone’s future.
+Environmental sustainability is a phrase that gets used often, but not everyone fully understands what it entails.
+So, what does environmental sustainability really mean?
+In this post, we’ll take a deeper dive into the concept, explore how it’s influencing decisions and investments, and what it looks like in practice for small businesses.

 Environmental sustainability definition